 - NO amplified sound is permitted

 - Table / Display staff are limited to 2 (two) representatives per shift AND must always wear a mask

 - Permanent benches are not for displays, storage, table staff seating, etc.

-- A sign (minimum of 8.5" X 11") should be posted identifying the Student organization
+- A sign (minimum of 8.5" X 11") should be posted identifying the host organization

 - No motorized vehicles shall be parked on Wescoe OR campus lawns without permission.

 - Student organizations and/or departments can request 5 days/semester for tabling along Jayhawk Blvd.